-A party may appeal the president's decision to the State Board of Education when, if and in such manner as the SBOE determines that such appeal shall be heard.
-See State Board of Education Policy III.P, Section 17 at https://boardofed.idaho.gov/board-policies-rules/board-policies/higher-education-affairs-section-iii/iii-p-students/.
+A party may appeal the president's decision to the SBOE when, if and in such manner as the SBOE determines that such appeal shall be heard.
+See State Board of Education Policy III.P, Section 19 at https://boardofed.idaho.gov/board-policies-rules/board-policies/higher-education-affairs-section-iii/iii-p-students/.